saferpay/sndbx/texts/PaymentPage.md

 + **Token:** The **Token** refers to the values temporarily stored regarding the Saferpay transaction and is mandatory during subsequent processing of the transaction ([for more information, see e.g. PaymentPage Assert](http://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Assert)).
 The Token should be coupled to the http-GET parameters that were previously attached to the **ReturnUrls** and **NotifyUr**l for identification.

-+ **RedirectUrls:** The **RedirectURLs** provides the address via which the buyer is redirected to the PaymentPage.
++ **RedirectUrl:** The **RedirectURL** provides the address via which the buyer is redirected to the PaymentPage.
 This can be done automatically via calling up the Iframe or by embedding the URL in an HTML link that must be clicked on by the buyer.

 ## <a name="pp-transaction"></a> Redirect and Transaction